Coronavirus and Meetings

 to see Northstar Meetings Group’s comprehensive and continuing coverage of how coronavirus is affecting meetings

-Rising concerns over the coronavirus outbreak have resulted in thousands of cancelled flights, and major attractions such as Broadway are now shutting down for the next few weeks.
-In total, the World Travel & Tourism Council estimates coronavirus could put as many as 50 million jobs in the travel and tourism industry at risk.
+The coronavirus outbreak has resulted in cancelled flights, closed hotels and shuttered attractions.
+In total, the World Travel & Tourism Council estimates COVID-19 could put as many as 100 million jobs in the travel and tourism industry at risk.

 WTTC issued a series of recommendations to help the travel and tourism sector recover once the coronavirus outbreak has been contained.
 This includes: